 Quality ICO List

 What is meant by a quality ICO list?
 Now the aim is not here to dive in so deep that we scrape the skin off our foreheads – or worse.
-With this in mind, make yourself comfortable – kick off your shoes, grab a cold beer, a cup of coffee, a mug of Glühwein or whatever tickles your fancy.
+With this in mind, make yourself comfortable – kick out your shoes, grab a cold beer, a cup of coffee, a mug of Glühwein or whatever tickles your fancy.
 Let’s touch upon what determines the quality of an ICO list.
 In no particular order:

 - Is inclusion on the list free?
 Are ratings free?
-Any payment asked to be included on a list should be frowned upon.
+Any payment asked to be included on a list should be frown upon.
 Inclusion should be free.
 Payment for the boosting of a listing higher up on the list in terms of visibility is fine.
 However, quality is negatively impacted if they charge a fee or accept money or anything of value in exchange for a rating (or bribes for that matter).
 Such practices tend to cloud judgement and lead to ratings that are pretty much worthless – scam ratings.

 - Are ratings included on the list or not at all?
 Not all ICO lists include ratings.
 Quality gets a boost if impartial ratings are included as a whole or in part.
 In terms of the latter, it simply means that not every ICO on the list are rated.
 You might think this impacts negatively on quality, but the opposite tends to be true.
 The reason being is that impartial listings that are properly done take a great deal of time.
 Now of course, it is certainly a plus if you can get such ICO listing service to rate your ICO without resorting to paying a bribe or anything along those lines.